In 2006, senior leadership across SJH gathered to identify long-term strategic

 priorities.
 In addition, two transformational statements were adopted

-resulting in a major change in the SJHS model of care delivery.
+resulting in a major change in the SJH model of care delivery.

 Those statements call for our health system to embrace an illness and wellness